woman writing on whiteboard

 New Work – A definition

-Today, the term New Work includes all changes in this realm, ranging from job elimination due to process automation to new opportunities thanks to digitalization and flex work.
+Today, the term New Work includes all changes in this realm, ranging from job elimination to process automation to new opportunities thanks to digitalization and flex work.
 Every company faces different challenges related to New Work, depending on their customers, competitors, products or services, employees, work processes – but also their own attitude towards the future of work.

 The future of work is new work